Commit451/skyhook/CONTRIBUTING.md

 From here you should be able to [setup](https://github.com/Commit451/skyhook#setup) webooks through your local copy of skyhook. **Note that when setting up your webhooks you MUST replace `skyhook.glitch.me` with `{your-public-ip}:8080`.**

 If your changes work, the provider's webhooks should be parsed and forwarded to discord.
+You can also write tests in the `test` directory, using the other tests as an example, to make sure your webhook parsing is working.